joms/LeetLog/README.md

 **Log format**

     invalid/valid.
-A post will be invalid if it triggers any of the follow rules (Could be changed to an int for reason)
+A post will be invalid if it triggers any of the follow rules (Could be changed to an representing a reason)
     - Too early (before 13:37:00)
     - Too late (after 13:37:59)
     - Multiple entries inside 13:37.
 Only the first entry will count